Hunter Business School

 One mile north of the Long Island Expressway

 Medford, New York 11763

 8:00 a.m. to 10 p.m.
 Monday through Thursday

 Why Choose Hunter Business School?

-Are you looking for a vocational school on Long Island?
+Are you looking for a vocational school in Medford?
 Hunter Business School offers classes to improve your technical skills at our Medford campus.
 Whether you want a career in the medical field or information technology, Hunter Business School offers the vocational training courses that will take your career to the next level.

 The Hunter Business School Medford campus offers Computer Technology, Medical Assisting, Medical Billing, Medical Office Administration, and Sonography.